Edurant (Rilpivirine)

 Frequently Asked Questions

-Do not stop taking Edurant without talking to your doctor first.
-Even if you feel better, stopping could increase the risk of the virus developing resistance to treatment.
+Do not stop taking Edurant without consulting your doctor, as it may increase the risk of the virus developing resistance.

 Important Disclaimer